 The self-injurious behavior (SIB) scoring system is a method for categorizing bouts of SIB.
 Because SIB is uncommon, pooling information across facilities in a consistent manner is extremely valuable for determining its prevalence, risk factors, causes, and treatment.
 This scoring system is a 5-point scale with two categories for non-injurious incidents and three for wounding events.
 The latter categories are based on the severity of the wound (i.e., mild, moderate, severe).

 There are a handful of regulatory exemptions and exceptions from the use of social housing.
 As detailed in the Animal Welfare Act, single housing is permissible only when an animal is deemed overly aggressive, is debilitated, has or is suspected of having a contagious disease, or is exempted because of health condition or scientific requirements approved by the local Institutional Animal Care and Use Committee (USDA 2013, p.
 100-101).
 In practice, here are numerous other situations, often transient, that could lead to single housing, including lack of compatible partners and need for information about viral status.
 It is important to capture this information because of its regulatory importance and because social housing is a key factor in supporting wellbeing.
 The identification of factors can guide a facility toward identifying additional opportunities for social housing that can be addressed if practical challenges are identified.

 Animals may be relocated within the NPRC system and the information on the form permits continuity of care and continued tailoring of behavioral management techniques to the needs of individual animals.

-There are currently 87 articles published by Behavioral Management Consortium Members since 2011 and available in PubMed.
-There are also three book chapters written by consortium members since 2011.
+There are 99 articles published by Behavioral Management Consortium Members since 2011, and most are available in PubMed.
+There are also four book chapters written by consortium members since 2011.